-Yes, as I am about to commit to your build, this deposit assures me of your commitment so I can move forward with the hours of planning the details of your guitar.
+Yes, as I am about to commit to your build, this deposit assures me of your commitment so I can move forward with the hours of planning the details of your custom acoustic guitar.
 Final payment will be billed prior to final shipping.

 What is Your Warranty?

 Any issues related to the construction of a Zoe Guitars custom acoustic guitar has a 6 month warranty.
 If an issue arises where the care of the instrument was a contributing factor, each instance will be on a per basis situation.
 Heat and humidity is the number one cause for instrument issues.